 Come one, come all to the Cosmere!
 That’s right folks, after years of Brandon Sanderson reviews and discussions, we’re finally laying down the law.
-Today, one and a half Brandon Sanderson experts (Andrew and Cole, respectively) shoulder the Herculean task of telling YOU the ideal Brandy Sandy reading order.
+Today, one and a half Brandon Sanderson experts (Andrew and Cole, respectively) shoulder the Herculean task of telling YOU the ideal Brandon Sanderson reading order.

 A few clean-up notes before we dive in:

 - This is a Cosmere guide.
 You won’t find non-Cosmere works like Skyward or Alcatraz & The Evil Librarians here.